RetroDECK/ES-DE/INSTALL-DEV.md

 pkg install vlc
 ```

-Clang/LLVM and cURL should already be installed in the base OS image.
+Clang/LLVM and cURL should already be included in the base OS installation.

 **NetBSD**